-12. Hang the siphon tube in the aquarium and start the siphon.
+12. Hang the siphon hose in the aquarium and start the siphon.
 Clean the gravel if it appears clogged with dirt.

-If the siphon tube purchased is long enough, it can be draped along the floor, and passed outside through a door or window.
+If the siphon hose purchased is long enough, it can be draped along the floor, and passed outside through a door or window.
 This saves carrying buckets of water through the house.

-13. Replace the water (check that the filter is primed).
+13. Replace the water (add water conditioner, check the filter is primed).

-To fill the aquarium, attach a garden hose to the end of the syphon tube and reverse the flow back into the aquarium.
+To fill the aquarium, attach a garden hose to the end of the siphon hose and reverse the flow back into the aquarium.
 Before attaching the garden hose, flush it to get rid of stale water.

-If no more than half the water is being replaced, water straight from the tap will cause no distress to the fish, even during winter.
-In areas with extreme winter temperatures, check that the water from the tap is no more than 20 degrees Fahrenheit lower than the aquarium water.
+If no more than half the water is being replaced, water straight from the tap shouldn't cause distress to the fish, even during winter.
+In areas with extreme winter temperatures, check that the water from the tap is no more than 20 degrees Fahrenheit (7oC) lower than the aquarium water.

-The temperature difference doesn’t seem to worry the fish because it is made gradually.
+The temperature change doesn’t seem to worry the fish because it is made gradually.